-The Unite EC endorsed a document outlining the union's political strategy in December 2011.
-This gives details of how to make that link a vibrant one, working for ordinary people and how Unite members are encouraged to take a leading role in the Labour party at every level so that all parts of our democracy reflect Unite's working class values.
-You can download a copy of the Unite political strategy here.
+The Unite EC endorsed the union's political strategy giving details of how to make that link a vibrant one, working for ordinary people and how Unite members are encouraged to take a leading role in the Labour party at every level so that all parts of our democracy reflect Unite's working class values.

 Unite's political structures

 Unite has a political structure of Regional Labour Party Liaison Committees and a National Labour Party Liaison Committee to implement the political policies of the union and to drive activity in the regions.
 These committees are elected by members at regional political conferences every three years.

 The Trade Union and Labour Party Liaison Organisation (TULO) is the body within the Labour party which coordinates union activity and acts as a forum for communication between the party and the 15 affiliated unions as well as running campaigns and events.
 You can find more information here.

 Labour Party Conference

 The Labour Party Conference is held each autumn and Unite sends one of the largest delegations.
 Conference debates a variety of policy areas and sets the agenda for the year.
 Reports are given by the various policy commissions and motions put forward by constituency Labour parties and unions are voted on.
 New rules and amendments to rules are decided at conference and elections for internal committees are held there.